CRREL/GRiD-API/endpoints.md

 #### Response Format

-On success, the HTTP status code in the header response is `200` OK and the response body contains a the status in JSON format.
+On success, the HTTP status code in the header response is `200` OK.
+On failure, the response body contains a the status in JSON format.

 #### Example